FaDrYL/From0ToPython/src/Fundamental/Syntax.md

-# Muti-line statement
+# Multi-line statement
 In general, one statement should be done in one line.

-But, if it is too long, we can use backslash `\` to implement a multi-line statment.
+But, if it is too long, we can use backslash `\` to implement a multi-line statement.

-e.g.:
+e.g.

 ```python
 theSentence = "first line." + \